mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 <!--
 Reasoning:
 - Compound exercises (Leg Press, Bodyweight Squat) are placed first to maximize strength and energy for the largest muscle groups.
-- Isolation/accessory exercises (Leg Curl, Leg Extension, Calf Raise, Cable Kickback) follow, allowing you to focus on specific muscles after the main lifts.
+- Isolation/accessory exercises (Leg Curl, Leg Extension, Calf Raise, Cable Kickback, Hip Adduction) follow, allowing you to focus on specific muscles after the main lifts.
 - This order (compound → isolation) is supported by strength training best practices for safety, effectiveness, and progression.
 - Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
 - Exercises use both cable machine and bodyweight for equipment variety and progression.